hashicorp/consul/website/source/docs/agent/config-entries/service-defaults.html.md

 page_title: "Configuration Entry Kind: Service Defaults"
 sidebar_current: "docs-agent-cfg_entries-service_defaults"
 description: |-
-  Service defaults control default global values for a service, such as its protocol.
+  The service-defaults config entry kind controls default global values for a service, such as its protocol.
 ---

-# Service Defaults - `service-defaults`
+# Service Defaults

-Service defaults control default global values for a service, such as its protocol.
+The `service-defaults` config entry kind controls default global values for a service, such as its protocol.

 ## Sample Config Entries